 These are succulent plants (thick fleshy stem) which typically bear spines, lack leaves, and have brilliantly coloured flowers.
 Cacti are native to arid regions of the New World and are cultivated elsewhere, especially as pot plants.

-These give the illusion of a lush tropical paradise.
-They require tall enough ceilings and ample sunlight to grow.
+These give the illusion of a lush paradise.
+They usually require tall ceilings and ample sunlight to grow and reach their full potential.
 If cared for properly, young trees can grow and adapt to the room.
+Regular pruning is required to maintain a desirable height and shape.

-These are relatively easy to grow but need care to avoid drafts, extreme temperatures and dry air.
-You should keep them in cooler parts of the house and avoid high temperatures.
-If it's a tropical fern, ensure your house has central heating and is not too well heated.
-These too have a luxurious look when used as décor.
+These are relatively easy to grow when given proper conditions.
+Try to avoid drafts, extreme temperatures and dry air.
+Keep them in cooler parts of the house and avoid high temperatures.
+Most ferns prefer to moist potting medium and high humidity.

 These plants look like stones and are native to South Africa.
 Scientifically called lithops (meaning stones) they are also called pebble plants.
-They thrive in full sunlight and do not require watering during their summer domancy or in winter.
+They thrive in full sunlight and do not require watering during their summer dormancy or in winter.
 They are very slow growing and require no fertilizer.
-They are succulent plants.

 These are fleshy leaves with short stems that store their foods in their leaves during dormancy.
 They can be true bulbs, corms, rhizomes or tubers.
 Some are edible.
 Examples are: muscari, tulipa, narcissus, iris, ginger, begonia, lily-of-the-valley etc.